Warsaw: Tourism

 The estimated number of tourist arrivals to Warsaw in 2022 was over 9 million.
 Most tourists came from the United Kingdom (347,000), Germany (321,000), the United States (206,000) and France (145,000).
 Additionally, Warsaw was visited by 5.8 million one-day tourists, giving a total of over 14.8 million tourists in 2022.
-The above data does not include Ukrainian citizens who came to Warsaw in connection with the Russian invasion of Ukraine.
+The above data does not include Ukrainian citizens who came to Warsaw during the Russo-Ukrainian war (2022–present).
 The accommodation base consists of 1,010 hotels offering over 56,000 beds.
 The estimated contribution of the tourism economy to Warsaw's GDP is 12.9 billion PLN, and the tourism industry employs 87,703 people.

-144,220 people used Warsaw Tourist Lines in 2022 - almost 14,000 more than previous year.
+144,220 people used Warsaw Tourist Lines in 2022 - almost 14,000 more than the previous year.
 In the summer, Warsaw residents and tourists could use ferries across the Vistula, a ship to Serock, bus and tram lines operated with historic rolling stock, and a narrow-gauge railway.
 The most popular attraction among tourists was the Royal Łazienki Museum, which was visited by 5,265,110 tourists.

-Warsaw is an important center for conferences and congresses.
+Warsaw is an important centre for conferences and congresses.
 The Warsaw Convention Bureau collected information on 9,000 events in 2022, which gathered a total of 1,240,467 participants in Warsaw.